eth-protocol-fellows/protocol-studies/docs/wiki/testing/formal-verification.md

 Our algorithm can be outlined as:

-1. For a given problem, abstract away the input
+1. For a given problem, abstract away the input.
-2. Use a mathematical model to find solution
+2. Use a mathematical model to find solution.
-3. Interpret the solution back
+3. Interpret the solution back.

 This is a fundamental theme in problem solving.
 Computers do this too.
-The words on this screen is abstractly [represented in binary in a computer](https://en.wikipedia.org/wiki/ASCII) for transmission and storage.
+The words on your screen is abstractly [represented in binary on a computer](https://en.wikipedia.org/wiki/ASCII) for transmission and storage.

 > Mathematics is the language of precision.
 Abstraction allows us to precisely define the input focused only on relevant information, for a given problem.
 The result of which can be mathematically solved and interpreted as required.

+## Formal verification

+Formal verification, like the previous example, helps find the answer to a simple question: "Does a system correctly meet its required specifications?"

+> Formal verification is a verification technique that abstracts a system as a mathematical model and proves or disproves its correctness.

+A "system" is defined as a mechanism that is able to execute all of the functions given by its external interface.
+"Invariants" are properties that remains unchanged for a system, regardless of its current state.
+For example, an invariant of a vending machine is: Nobody should be able to dispense a product for free.

+Formal verification tests the correctness of a system by checking if all its invariants holds true.